-This Apricot Brandy Pound Cake recipe is for one of Nana’s many fabulous cakes!
-It is moist and dense with a delicate apricot flavor.
+This Apricot Brandy Pound Cake recipe is my grandmothers!
+It is moist, tender and perfectly dense with a delicate apricot flavor.

 This week has been altogether consumed by Wedding Planning.
 This has taken on a life of its own and deserves the designation of capitalization.
 This is not the first week, nor will it be the last, that has been usurped.
 My Mom’s and my productivity gets sucked into this Wedding Planning void.

 Yesterday we decided to take control and set aside the Wedding Planning for a brief moment while we baked a pound cake!
 This Apricot Brandy Pound Cake recipe is for one of Nana’s many fabulous cakes!
 It is moist and dense with a delicate apricot flavor.
 Indeed I’m not entirely sure why we chose to make one of the most calorically dense cakes known to man pre-wedding – maybe a nice Angel Food cake would have been a better choice.
 However I can tell you that it is worth every calorie!

 I’m not sure if it was in anticipation of eating the pound cake or because it was 70° in St Louis yesterday, but my Mom and I popped the cake in the oven and then promptly left for a walk.
 My Grandmother’s recipe says to bake the pound cake for 90 minutes, so we thought we had all the time in the world.
 Even so, if I had been babysitting the cake, I would have taken it out around 50 minutes.
 Don’t make our mistake: save the walk for the cooling process!

 Apricot Brandy Pound Cake

 - 6 eggs (room temperature)